Key Points

 If your organization does not produce a large volume of output, you can also calculate defects per thousand opportunities, or defects per hundred opportunities by multiplying by the appropriate number.

-Your DPMO value can also be converted to a sigma level value.
-While there are a number of tables available on the internet, here’s a simple calculator that will do it for you.
+Your DPMO value can also be converted to a Sigma Level value.
+While there are several tables available on the internet, here’s a simple calculator that will do it for you.

-Opportunities are found by multiplying your sample of 50 times your 4 possible defects.
+Opportunities are found by multiplying your sample by 50 times your 4 possible defects.
 Defects are the total number of defects you counted in the 50 sample invoices.
 In your example, that was 150.
-If you’re striving for a 6 sigma process, you can see that this process, which is at a 0.83 process sigma, is far from achieving that goal.
+If you’re striving for a 6 Sigma process, you can see that this process, which is at a 0.83 process sigma, is far from achieving that goal.

 The process sigma calculator showing the effects of a high number of defects